Disclaimer

 Most of the locals do not separate rubbish.
 But…

-There is a landfill is located on the island – on a hill – and all the unsorted waste rots and decomposes, contaminating the surrounding area for miles with toxic fumes and streams of polluted water.
+The unsorted waste rots and decomposes, contaminating the surrounding area for miles with toxic fumes and streams of polluted water.

 All we can do is take a more thoughtful approach to generating and sorting waste in our daily lives.
 We've found a solution for ourselves.

-Tiny but feasible contribution to environment
+Tiny but feasible contribution to environment which we provide and encourage is separate collection and sorting of garbage.

 Clean plastic water bottles,